liferay/lexicon-site/src/pages/docs/patterns/actionsDefinition.md

 #### Cancel

 Cancel and close differ much from deleting or sending to the Recycle Bin.
-This action can be found in modals at the top right corner.
+You can find this action in the top right corner of modals.

 <div class="row">
 	<div class="dodont col-lg">